Black coral: Habitat

 Black corals occur throughout all the oceans from the surface down to the deep-sea, though nearly 75% of species are only found at depths below 50 m.
 The sole oceanic area in which black corals have not been found are brackish waters, though they can inhabit areas with decreased salinity.
 Black corals are found on reefs, and may contribute to overall reef building, but are also often found as solitary colonies on isolated outcroppings.
 Most individuals require a hard surface for attachment.
 They will frequently grow where undersea currents flow, which allows them to feed on the meiofauna that is swept by.
 Since undersea currents benefit the corals, they will often grow on or by geographic structures that cause currents, such as continental slopes, cliffs, caves, or undersea plateaus.
-Species distributions of black corals are poorly understood, and while many deep sea black corals have large distributions, more recent work has indicated that shallow black coral species—such as Antipathes grandis—can be found spanning from the Indian to the Pacific Ocean.
+Species distributions of black corals are poorly understood, though many deep sea black corals have large distributions, and more recent work has indicated that shallow black coral species—such as Antipathes grandis—can be found spanning from the Indian to the Pacific Ocean.

 Diet

 Black corals are carnivorous, with the coral's polyps allowing it to feed mostly on meiofauna such as zooplankton.
-The polyps of cnidarians have an oral disk in their center which serves as the mouth for the coral.
-The disk is surrounded by the tentacles, which stings and digests food.
+Cnidarians have an oral disk in their center which serves as the polyp's mouth; this disk is surrounded by tentacles, which stings and digests food.
 The reason many corals are fan-shaped is to catch meiofauna.
 Many corals only have polyps on the downstream side of the coral, allowing them to catch nearly the same number of animals without wasting energy keeping unnecessary polyps alive.

 Predators

 Vertebrate predation is not a major threat to black corals.
-There are rare reports of parrotfish and butterflyfish gnawing and eating at the polyps of black corals and even if a polyp is gnawed off, it will not affect the coral.
+There are rare reports of parrotfish and butterflyfish gnawing and eating at the polyps of black corals, but even if a polyp is gnawed off, it will not affect the coral as a whole.
 The skeleton of a black coral is hard and inert, due to its composition of protein and chitin, making it nearly inedible.
 Though black coral skeletons have been found in the stomachs of green sea turtles and sharks, these incidents are rare; it has thus been suggested that black corals are not a major part of any vertebrate diets.

-However, invertebrates such as muricids and ovulids feed on black corals and similar corals regularly.
-These mollusks mimic the polyps that the coral typically feeds on and is taken inside of the coral.
+In contrast, gastropods such as muricids and ovulids feed on corals regularly, including black corals.
+These mollusks mimic the fauna that the coral typically feeds on and is taken inside of the coral.
 They will then consume the polyps from the inside out.
-Various mollusks, such as Coralliophila kaofitorum and Phenacovolva carneptica live solely where various species of black corals are found, suggesting that they prey exclusively on the species.
+Some sea snails, such as Coralliophila kaofitorum and Phenacovolva carneptica, overlap completely in distribution with various black coral species (they are not found in places without these corals).
+This suggests that they are specialized predators of black corals, feeding mostly on these corals.